Updated December 2025

 The School also takes reasonable steps to destroy or de-identify personal information in accordance with the School's obligations under the Privacy Act, Health Records Act and any other applicable laws.

-The School endeavours to ensure that the personal information it holds is accurate, complete and up‐to‐date and provides specific portals to both parents and staff through which updates to personal information can be made.
-A person may also seek to update their personal information held by the School by contacting the Director of Corporate Services at the School at any time.
+The School endeavours to ensure that the personal information it holds is accurate, complete and up-to-date and provides specific portals to both Parents and staff through which updates to personal information can be made.
+A person may also seek to update their personal information held by the School by contacting the School's Director of Corporate Services (see "Contact Details" section below) at any time.

 Under the Privacy Act and Health Records Act, an individual has the right to: